 To establish its degree of efficiency and effectiveness the CSD only uses the feedback from quarterly user group meetings with clients and customer due diligences.
 Clients also have access to ATHEXCSD's ticketing system in which clients can send suggestions or issues regarding ATHEXCSD's efficiency and effectiveness.
 This feedback rapidly highlights areas of inefficiency from the participant perspective.
-However, formal mechanisms with a regular review of its efficiency and effectiveness should be set up.
+However, there are no formal mechanisms with a regular review of its efficiency and effectiveness.